luispabon/sway-ubuntu/README.md

 ### How about arm (eg Raspberri PI)

-Should currently work, no binary packages are installed from this repo at the time of writing this.
+Should currently work, no arch-dependent debs are installed from this repo at the time of writing this.

 ## Prepare your system's environment